 Pelvic Injuries Resulting from a Car Wreck

 When one is in a traffic accident, many thoughts immediately come to mind.
 Am I okay?
 Is everyone in my vehicle and any other involved vehicles okay?
 Am I sitting in a safe place?
 The second thought that comes to mind may include calling the police or the financial burden just inflicted by vehicle damage.

 A traffic accident can be a traumatic event in every way, but unfortunately, the trauma does not always end at the scene.
 Even when it seems that everyone is in good health, it is important to continue to look for signs of injury during the following days.

 An injury may occur in an accident without being immediately recognized, but this type of injury could cause serious problems later if not identified.
 Pelvic injury is a type of serious injury that is often not immediately noticed.

 Causes of Pelvic or Hip Injury in a Collision

 Although pelvic injuries are generally relatively rare in comparison to the frequency of other injuries, they are fairly common in high-speed traffic accidents.
 There are three common causes of pelvic injuries in car accidents.

-1. The force of the accident itself can often cause pelvic injury from the sudden jerk of the impact, or a part of the vehicle being pushed into the hip area.
+1. The force of the accident itself can often cause pelvic injury from the sudden jerk of the impact or a part of the vehicle being pushed into the hip area.

 2. Seat belts can cause pelvic injury for a similar reason.
 The seatbelt counteracts the sudden jerk from the force of the accident, but that force must be distributed through the hip and chest areas.
-Although seat belts are essential and save lives, they cannot prevent all injury, and often pelvic injury is one of the injuries sustained.
+Although seat belts are essential and save lives, they cannot prevent all injuries, and often the pelvic injury is one of the injuries sustained.

 3. Airbags can also cause pelvic injury.
 Similar to the situation with seatbelts, airbags prevent a lot of injuries, but often deploy with great force into the chest and down toward the pelvic area making injury a possibility.